Dehydrating Strawberries

 Step Two: Slice the Strawberries

 Mark sliced some strawberries and I used the Strawberry Slicer, that’s how we roll.
-We sliced these 1/4-inch thick, or as close as we could, to 1/4-inch thick.
+We cut these 1/4-inch thick, or as close as we could, to 1/4-inch thick.
 We wanted each dried strawberry slice to be as uniform as possible.

 Slicing Strawberries